 Will I lose weight if I use intuitive eating?

 Some people will lose weight when they start to eat intuitively.
 Perhaps this is because when using intuitive eating they eat for emotional reasons less often and no longer have negative emotions around eating that can lead to overeating.
 However, intuitive eating is not designed for weight loss.
-It was designed as a weigh-neutral approach.
+It was designed as a weight-neutral approach.
 The goal of intuitive eating is gaining a healthy relationship with food and your body.